textpattern/textpattern.github.io/brand/user-docs-guide.md

 ## Target audience

-The target audience of user documentation is primarily new users of [Textpattern](https:/textpattern.com), notably _administrators_, since that role is automatically adopted when installing Textpattern software.
+The target audience of user documentation is primarily new users of [Textpattern](https:/textpattern.com), and notably the administrator (or ‘Publisher’), since that role is automatically adopted when installing Textpattern software.

 ## Scope and depth of material